I-News-Pipeline-HTW-Berlin/uima-pipeline/README.md

 * JSON Writer: writes newly analysed article with attached departments, most relevant tags etc. to a new collection in the mongoDB

-## Running the pipeline on the INews server
+## Running the pipeline on the news server

 - Connect to the server via ssh: `ssh local@news.f4.htw-berlin.de`
 - Change from local to root: `su -`